 Lamprey and hagfish (agnathans) have a unique adaptive immune system.
 In response to antigens, these agnathans produce an antibody molecule using leucine rich repeat cassettes available in the genome.
-The antibody properties of these single chain molecules are comparable to immunoglobulin based adaptive immune system inters of binding affinity and diversity.
+The antibody properties of these single chain molecules are comparable to immunoglobulin based adaptive immune systems in terms of binding affinity and diversity.
 The general nomenclature of this new class of molecules is variable lymphocyte receptors (VLR).
 Under Dr. Amemiya’s mentorship, I have developed a screening system to specifically target, lymphocyte receptor B (VLRB) from immunized lampreys using the phage display technique.
 We call them “lampribodies.”
+You can find a publication about this topic here.
 I am dedicated to seeing the success of this technology and its widespread use at both UC Merced and across the wider biomedical/biotechnological community.

-I am a graduate student at the University of Washington now conducting my thesis work at UCM after our lab moved from Seattle in 2017.
-For the first part of my PhD thesis, I characterized the presence of chitin within the viscous hydrogel that fills the electrosensory organs, or Ampullae of Lorenzini, of cartilaginous fish, such as sharks, skates, and rays.
+I recently finished my PhD thesis at the University of Washington (UW) and am a researcher in private industry in Redwood City, CA. My research was conducted both at UW and the University of California, Merced (UCM) after our lab moved to California from Washington in 2017.
+For the first part of my PhD thesis, I characterized the presence of chitin within the hydrogel that fills the electrosensory organs, or Ampullae of Lorenzini, of cartilaginous fishes, such as sharks, skates, and rays.
 I identified chitin synthase genes within the little skate (Leucoraja erinacea) and showed that these genes are expressed by cells that appear to be synthesizing and excreting chitin into the lumen of the organs.
-A manuscript detailing this work is currently under review and can be found on BioRXiv here: https://www.biorxiv.org/content/10.1101/687301v1
+A manuscript detailing this work has been published in Current Biology and can be found at this link

 Lauren Vandepas, PhD – NOAA Postdoctoral Fellow, Seattle, WA